SHrouk-Hesh/Angular-Full-Project/README.md

-# Angular - Shrouk
+# Angular Project
+- Introducing my Angular-based platform tailored for showcasing drugs and medicines from various companies.
+This open-source project offers a modular, responsive, and feature-rich interface, making it easy for users to explore and compare medications.
+With a focus on scalability and security, our platform provides a comprehensive database of pharmaceutical products, organized by company.
+Developers can easily customize and extend the platform to incorporate new features or integrate additional data sources.
+Join our community-driven effort to revolutionize access to medical information and empower users with valuable insights into pharmaceutical options.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.12.

 ## Development server